 Editor: The U.S. Armyâ€™s MOSES grid has long been making cutting-edge contributors toÂ OpenSim, building aÂ gridÂ management system, running scalability tests, and donating content to the OpenSim community.
 Now they areÂ in the process of moving to a branch of OpenSim called Halcyon, open-sourcedÂ last year by InWorldz, OpenSimâ€™s most popular grid, and areRead More →

 Editor’s note: This article was updated on 1/27/2023 to remove dead links and links to malicious sites.
 An OpenSim viewer that runs in a regular web browser has long been at the top of most-wanted lists for OpenSim users.
 And the U.S. Army is stepping up.
 This fall,Â the U.S. Army’sRead More →

+Editor’s note: This article was updated on 1/27/2023 to remove dead links and links to malicious sites.
 Editor: The team behind U.S. Army’s MOSES grid have long been cutting-edge contributors toÂ OpenSim, building a grid management system, running scalability tests, and donating content to the OpenSim community.
 Now they are inRead More →

 This month has the usual music events and parties across the grids, the Robstock Festival, and Easter-themed activities.
 Robstock Festival crosses grids Robstock 2014 is on three different grids this year — 3rd Rock Grid, Second Life, and, now, Metropolis.
 It’s three days of music, art, and other activities.
 KitelyRead More →

 Only 65 out of more than 110 participants were able to log into an OpenSim scalability test conducted last Friday by theÂ U.S. Army Simulation & Training Technology Center.
 “Real-time inspection of the logins indicated messages wereÂ queuingÂ — getting backed up — by the firewall,” saidÂ Douglas Maxwell, the center’sÂ science and technology managerRead More →